KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Appearance.md

 ## Styles

-The `Appearance` namespace defines a bunch of general styles, such as ``KeyboardButtonStyle``, while other namespaces define more contextual styles, such as how the `Emojis` namespace defines an ``EmojiKeyboardStyle``.
+The `Appearance` namespace defines a bunch of general styles, such as ``KeyboardStyle/Button``, while other namespaces define more contextual styles, such as how the `Emojis` namespace defines an ``EmojiKeyboardStyle``.

 Any style can be modified, as long as it's a `var`.
 For instance, here we adjust the standard ``CalloutStyle`` to use a red background: